ChemSpace-LLC/Freedom_Space_3/README.md

 # Freedom 3 paper

-This repository contains data and tools used in the **Freedom 3** project to evaluate chemical diversity, enumerate compounds, assess synthetic accessibility (RA & SA scores), and analyze physicochemical properties.
+This repository contains data and tools used in the **Freedom 3** paper to evaluate chemical diversity, enumerate compounds, assess synthetic accessibility (RA & SA scores), and analyze physicochemical properties.

 ---